ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 ### Backend

-Backend side of the chat & events system is implemented with `chat` Django app (TODO: link to the high level explanation of the tech stack/overall backend overview).
+Backend side of the chat & events system is implemented with `chat` Django app (🛠️👷🏻‍♂️TODO: link to the high level explanation of the tech stack/overall backend overview).
 The app follows typical of the Django app structure, with some files differing due to being broken down from the core files in order not to bloat their size too much.
 Those files are:
 - `chat_events.py`: contains `ChatEvents`, a class dedicated to handling [chat events](#chat-events).
 - `duel_events.py`: contains `DuelEvents`, a class dedicated to handling [game invitation events](#game-invitation-events).
 - `validator.py`: contains `Validator`, a class dedicated to validation of the user events: their sctructure, types, ranges.
 All live events go through this class.

-Server of the project is able to handle WebSockets thanks to the Django Channels integration (TODO: link to the .md file that describes in high level the dependencies of the project).
+Server of the project is able to handle WebSockets thanks to the Django Channels integration (🛠️👷🏻‍♂️TODO: link to the .md file that describes in high level the dependencies of the project).
 User events are governed by the `UserEventsConsumer`, which is responsible for handling and distributing different events for different groups.
 It uses [JWT authentication](./USER_MANAGEMENT.md#jwt-authentication) to identify and autorize users, like the rest of the consumers in the project.

-This app interacts with `tournaments` app, as events system distributes tournament events too (TODO: add tournaments docs link).
+This app interacts with `tournaments` app, as events system distributes tournament events too (🛠️👷🏻‍♂️TODO: add tournaments docs link).

 ---
 #### Core Models